 In February 2016, the UPC Preparatory Committee agreed the Rules on Court fees and recoverable costs.
-The Rules will be subject to some further "legal scrubbing" but they have been published in their current form along with an Explanatory Note4.

-In summary, UPC fees will be fixed at such a level as to ensure the right balance between the principles of:
+In summary, UPC fees are fixed at such a level as to ensure the right balance between the principles of:

 - fair access to justice, in particular for small and medium-sized enterprises as well as other similar entities; and - an adequate contribution of the parties to the costs incurred by the UPC.
-There will be fixed Court fees payable at each major stage of litigation.
-Fees to start an action shall consist of a fixed fee, combined with a value-based fee above a pre-defined ceiling.
+There are fixed Court fees payable at each major stage of litigation.
+Fees to start an action consist of a fixed fee, combined with a value-based fee above a predefined ceiling.

-Under the Rules currently under consideration, a fixed fee of €11,000 will be required to start an action for infringement or to file any infringement counterclaim, as well as an additional value-based fee, based on a scale ranging from no fee for claims valued at up to €500,000 up to a maximum fee of €325,000 for cases valued at over €50,000,000.
+Currently 4, a fixed fee of €11,000 will be required to start an action for infringement or to file any infringement counterclaim, as well as an additional value-based fee, based on a scale ranging from no fee for claims valued at up to €500,000 up to a maximum fee of €325,000 for cases valued at over €50,000,000.
 Revocation actions will attract a fee of €20,000, with no value-based consideration.

 Finally, a proportion of fees will be reimbursed where actions are withdrawn or settled before the conclusion of the written, interim or oral procedures in the liability phase, which varies depending on the stage at which the case is withdrawn or settled.

-A successful party will be entitled to reclaim from the unsuccessful party a significant portion of its costs, again based on a scale but in this case ranging from up to €38,000 for claims valued at up to €250,000 up to a ceiling for recoverable costs of €2 million for cases valued at over €50 million.
+A successful party is entitled to reclaim from the unsuccessful party a significant portion of its costs, again based on a scale but in this case ranging from up to €38,000 for claims valued at up to €250,000 up to a ceiling for recoverable costs of €2 million for cases valued at over €50 million.